15 Amazing Waterfalls In Mexico To Add To Your Bucket List

 10. Agua Azul – Chiapas

 Another incredible waterfall in Mexico that you must include in your itinerary is Agua Azul in Chiapas.
-Located between San Cristobal and Palenque Agua Azul is a very popular tourist destination but worth visiting.
+Located between San Cristobal and Palenque, Agua Azul is a very popular tourist destination, but it is worth visiting.

-From Palenque, you can book your shuttle in local travel agencies because it’s hard to get there by local busses.
+From Palenque, you can book your shuttle in local travel agencies because it’s hard to get there by local buses.

 11. Misol-ha – Chiapas

-Located at only 45 minutes drive from Palenque, Misol-ha is another beautiful fall, where the water cascade directly into a pool, where you can swim if you dare.
+Located at only 45 minutes drive from Palenque, Misol-ha is another beautiful waterfall, where the water cascades directly into a pool, where you can swim if you dare.

-Since it’s so popular and not very big, it gets crowded.
+Since it’s so popular and relatively small, it tends to get crowded.

 12. Roberto Barrios

 If you are in Palenque, stay an extra day and book a tour to Roberto Barrios.
-The local travel agencies provide the shuttle to take you there and back to your hotel because there is no public service.
+The local travel agencies offer a shuttle service to transport you to and from your hotel, as there is no public transportation available.
 It’s cheap, safe, and convenient.
 They call it a tour, but it’s a shuttle service.

-Or you can just chill and relax at the soothing sound of the water.
+Or you can just chill and relax to the soothing sound of the water.

 Waterfall in Hidalgo